-America Reads/Counts participants are provided with tutor training, which is required, and will be paid once you have secured a tutoring position using your Federal Work-Study.
+America Reads/Counts participants are provided with tutor training, which is required, and will be paid once a tutoring position has been secured using your Federal Work-Study award.

 Please note that a criminal background check (CORI), and/or additional training, may be required by the America Reads or America Counts site before you begin work as either a paid or volunteer tutor.